 The Journal of Medicine and Science in Sports and Exercise reviewed interval training.
 Subjects exercised using high-intensity intervals.
 The total amount of calories expended one-hour post workout was 107 percent more than low-intensity, short duration exercise.
 And 143 percent more than with low intensity, long duration exercise!
 That’s because interval exercise peaking at levels above a 70 percent maximum-intensity effort, speeds up metabolism for up to three hours after exercise – a benefit not found with low-intensity exercise.

 Hopefully this article sheds more light on this topic regarding the best exercises to choose when the main interest is high calorie burn.

-Join the millions of members who have had great success using the Jefit app.
+Join more than 10 million members who have had great success using the Jefit app.
 The award-winning app comes equipped with a customizable workout planner, training log, the ability to track data and share workouts with friends.
 Take advantage of Jefit’s huge exercise database for your strength workouts.
 Visit our members-only Facebook group.
 Connect with like-minded people, share tips, and advice to help get closer to reaching your fitness goals.
 Stay strong with Jefit.

 - 12 Powerful Reasons to do More Strength Training in 2023 - December 1, 2022